Henry Romero (Salvadoran footballer): Club career

-Alianza

 Romero signed with Alianza for the Apertura 2017 tournament.
 On 14 September 2017, he scored his first goal for Alianza in a 4–0 win against Municipal Limeño at the Estadio Cuscatlán.

 On 8 December 2018, Romero was sent off in the second leg of the semifinals of the Apertura 2018, a 2–2 draw against FAS.
 However, Alianza reached its fifth consecutive final since the Apertura 2016.

-With Alianza, Romero won the Apertura 2017 and Clausura 2018.